Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/plan_post_buckets.md

-# Create Bucket
+# Create bucket

-Use this API to create a new Bucket.
+Use this API to create a new bucket.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request